𝗣𝗿𝗲-𝗢𝗿𝗱𝗲𝗿𝘀 𝗡𝗼𝘄 𝗢𝗽𝗲𝗻 — Secure Your Copy Before Launch Day April 28, 2026

 Adrienne is a planner and attorney whose love of history began as a child in Montgomery, Alabama and was solidified as a teenager in Virginia.
 Ultimately, this led her to pursue degrees in history and law, with an emphasis on African American history, land use, and historic preservation.
 Adrienne is passionate about the intersection of history, social justice and community healing, and the opportunity to work with communities to realize their planning goals through heritage and cultural storytelling and preservation.

-Adrienne received her B.A. in history from the University of Virginia, and a Master’s Degree in Architectural Studies: Historic Preservation and a Juris Doctor, both from the University of Florida.
-She is Co-Chair of the Advocacy Committee for the National Council of Public History, on the Equity, Diversity and Inclusion Committee for the Florida Chapter of the American Planning Association, and a CAMP Trainer with the National Alliance of Preservation Commissions.
+Adrienne has over 17 years experience in local government land use and preservation planning and nonprofit management.
+She received her B.A. in history from the University of Virginia, and a Master’s Degree in Architectural Studies: Historic Preservation and a Juris Doctor, both from the University of Florida.
+She is Co-Chair of the Advocacy Committee for the National Council on Public History, Secretary for Florida Avenue Main Street, and a CAMP Trainer with the National Alliance of Preservation Commissions.